 The Lower Mekong River Basin (LMB) spans Laos, Cambodia, Thailand and Vietnam, and supports 60 million people.
 New research shows that climate change could damage $18 billion worth of infrastructure and decrease economic productivity in the region by $16 billion annually by 2050.

 Raising awareness of threats to coral reefs and providing information and tools to manage coastal habitats more effectively.

-This report identifies the potential financial impacts arising from climate change and water scarcity on the food and beverage sector in South and Southeast Asia.
+This report identifies the potential financial impacts arising from climate change and water scarcity on the publicly listed companies in the USD1 $40 billion food and beverage (F&B) sector in South and Southeast Asia.
 It focuses on domestic companies that process and

 Climate change is here.
 The present and future implications of a warming climate are becoming clearer, thanks to a growing body of scientific evidence devoted to the topic.
 Most of society now recognizes the importance of dealing with the problem, which will include not just warmer

 This project used the tools, techniques and data developed under the Reefs at Risk in Southeast Asia project to implement more detailed analyses of threats to coastal resources in Sabah in close collaboration with local partners.